Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • Write a script comparing your partner to a another person

-When you don’t avoid these fears, they have less power over you, and you learn that the resulting anxiety dissipates over time.
+By facing these fears, they have less power over you and you learn that the resulting anxiety dissipates over time.
 You can gain the confidence you need to engage in your relationship according to your own values and desires, rather than OCD’s “what ifs.”

 We specialize in treating Relationship OCD